 That being said, I have no idea whether there will be a financial crisis in Canada in the next 5 – 10 years.
 It is possible that one of the largest five banks fails during the next major recession.
 That’s fine, because the ones left standing will pick up the business and do better.
 This is why I am putting equal amounts of investment in each bank.
 No matter how the economy does, banking needs to get done, meaning that one of those five banks will get business.
 Again, as a long-term investor, my holding period is in the decades.
 I know growth is not going to be smooth year over year, which is why I am fine with encountering bumps along the road.
 This will help me build out my positions at cheaper prices.

 It is also possible that earnings on those banks do not do that well over the next decade.
 That’s fine, since I am essentially getting paid anywhere between 3.50% and 4% annually to hold on to those banks.
 I think that even if earnings do not grow that much, dividends per share will grow enough to maintain purchasing power of my income.
 This is why I am slowly putting money once per year in those banks, in case I get the timing of the purchases wrong.
 Actually, even if I get the timing wrong in the next five years, that’s ok.
 It is ok, because I am investing for the next 30-40-50 years, not for the next five months.
-I have a conviction behind those ideas, which is why I would not hesitate to average down, if prices are much lower than today come 2015.
+I have a conviction behind those ideas, which is why I would not hesitate to average down if the right opportunity comes along.

 Full Disclosure: Long all companies listed above

 - Investors Get Paid for Holding Dividend Stocks